Kristen Stewart Latest Revelations About Robert Pattinson Affair And ‘Twilight’

-Kristen Stewart has been a talk of media because of Twilight and her Robert Pattinson affair for long now.
+Kristen Stewart’s work on Twilight and her relationship with Robert Pattinson have made her a prominent Hollywood figure and the talking point of many a gossip column.
 The 26-year-old actress has come a long way from the Twilight saga and reveals everything about what went wrong with the movie and her romance.

-During her recent interview, Stewart opens up about everything and says that the Twilight movie series did shape her but she never felt burdened because of it.
+During a recent interview with the Sunday Times, Stewart opens up about everything and says that the Twilight movie series did shape her but she never felt burdened because of it.
 Her affair and breakup with Robert Pattinson were also not something that would have bothered her, but she says that public became her enemy.

 Becoming the only American to win Cesar Awards was a big deal for the Cafe Society actress.
 She did not allow the Twilight franchise to come in her way.